RoarkGit/Blue-Academy/content/savage-guides/omega/o8s.md

 - {{< spell mighty_guard >}}
 - {{< spell diamondback >}}

+Kefka's first phase is pretty simple.
+Most of the mechanics don't require a ton of adjusting and play out the same way each time, so just a little bit of practice is required to get through this phase.

 ### Mana Charge / Mana Release

 Kefka's first phase will revolve around using Fire, Blizzard, and Thunder spells